 - Triple MA: 48.1% CAGR, 31.3% drawdown

-Unfortunately, Curtis Faith doesn’t write anything about how these strategies would perform together as a portfolio.
+Unfortunately, Curtis Faith doesn’t write about how these strategies would perform together as a portfolio.
 (We recommend Faith’s book.
 Of all the books about trend following, we believe this is the best one.
-It’s a great read and it’s available in pdf on the internet.)
+It’s a great read and available in pdf on the internet.)

 The best system measured in CAGR, the Dual Moving Average system, had a win ratio of only 39%!
 This makes the system very hard to trade for most of us.
 Please also keep in mind that trend following is mainly a long-term strategy, certainly not for day trading, perhaps not even for swing trading strategies or other short-term strategies.

 - The best trend following trading strategies from the 1980s still seems to work.
 Trend following still works.

 - Time-based exits are probably better than anything else.

 - An entry that has an edge can account for the entire profitability of a system.

 - Breakouts have probably lost some of their effects over time.
 Curtis calls this the trader effect (discussed below).

 - The Dual Moving Average system performs better than the Triple Moving Average system, indicating simplicity trumps complexity.